Leeds Beckett University - City Campus,

 Commitment to customers recognised at Leeds Metropolitan

-The university has achieved the Customer Service Excellence standard, a Government benchmark awarded to public sector bodies who demonstrate a commitment to driving customer-focused change within their organisation.
+The university achieved the Customer Service Excellence standard, a Government benchmark awarded to public sector bodies who demonstrate a commitment to driving customer-focused change within their organisation.

-Commenting on the announcement Professor Susan Price, Vice Chancellor at Leeds Metropolitan said: "We are delighted to have been successful in achieving the Customer Service Excellence standard and that our passion and commitment to our customers and in particular our students, has been recognised.
+Commenting on the announcement Professor Susan Price, Vice Chancellor at Leeds Metropolitan said: "We were delighted to have been successful in achieving the Customer Service Excellence standard and that our passion and commitment to our customers and in particular our students, has been recognised.
 Achieving the standard isn't the end of the process, it is just the beginning for us and we are continuing to drive continuous improvement through initiatives which will benefit the customers we serve."

 To achieve the standard, an organisation must show they meet a range of detailed criteria, including customer insight, the culture of the organisation, information and access, delivery, and timeliness and quality of service.